Technical Help for Members

 This will happen if we don't have your current personal e-mail on file.
 If you have another e-mail address, you may want to check that inbox.

-Of course, you cannot check or change your password without logging in.
-You'll need to call Customer Service for assistance during business hours, Monday through Friday.
+Of course, you cannot check or change your password without signing on.
+You'll need to call Member Services for assistance during business hours, Monday through Friday.

 Updating E-mail, Information